Antonio-Lucian-Popa/social-app/Readme.md

-# User Api with Jwt Token
+# Social App that uses user api with Jwt Token

 ## Features
 * User registration and login with JWT authentication